kswope/book-learnin/README.md

   array and provide a code block telling the array how it should rank any two of the objects.
-* If you define <=> and also include Comparable in your class, then you get sort- ability inside an array and you can perform all the comparison operations between any two of your objects (>, <, and so on)
+* If you define <=> and also include Comparable in your class, then you get sortability inside an array and you can perform all the comparison operations between any two of your objects (>, <, and so on)